asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/basics.md

 You will be prompted to accept the ASF End-User License Agreement and set a Study Area to complete your new user setup.

+*Note: A research agreement is required for access to JERS-1 and RADARSAT-1 data.
+Please complete the required [Research Agreement](https://asf.alaska.edu/restricted-data-access-request), or contact user support at the email or number below.*

 **Next Steps**

-See [Search API Keywords](/api/keywords) to get started on building a query, or see the [Tools page](/api/tools) for search and download examples.
+See [Search API Keywords](/api/keywords) to get started on building a query, or see the [Tools page](/api/tools) for some examples.